Aftermath of the Bronze Night

-Aftermath of the Bronze Night refers to the reactions and consequences of the Bronze Night, the controversy and riots in Estonia surrounding the 2007 relocation of the Bronze Soldier of Tallinn, the Soviet World War II memorial in Tallinn.
+The Bronze Soldier of Tallinn is a Soviet World War II memorial in Tallinn, Estonia.
+In 2007, it was relocated by the government.
+Disagreements over the relocation escalated into protests and eventually rioting, in what became known as the Bronze Night.

 Political reactions

-EST — President Toomas Hendrik Ilves appealed for calm and denounced the rioters as criminals due to the damage they had caused:
+EST — President Toomas Hendrik Ilves appealed for calm and described the rioters as criminals due to the damage they had caused:

 "All this had nothing to do with the inviolability of graves or keeping alive the memory of men fallen in World War II"...
-"The common denominator of last night's criminals was not their nationality, but their desire to riot, vandalize and plunder".
+"He said that the common denominator of last night's criminals was not their nationality, but their desire to riot, vandalize and plunder".

 EST – Prime Minister Andrus Ansip said in a televised address, in Estonian and Russian, that he was forced to remove the statue after the first riots on Thursday night.
 He said the statue was under police guard and was safe.
 It and any remains would be moved to a military cemetery.

 "We must not let the sowers of hatred become the ones to split the nation or to plant prejudice", he said.
 "All nationalities were respected" ... "but violence was not".
 The memory of dead soldiers was not served when "a picture of a drunk shoplifter is being shown all over the world."

 EST – Mayor Edgar Savisaar of the City of Tallinn has expressed concern that removal of the monument might have constituted a breach of city property rights and have violated the Constitution of Estonia.
 As of May 10, no known legal claims to the effect have been made by the City of Tallinn against the Ministry of Defence, or the Government of the Republic of Estonia, neither through courts of law nor through the Justice Chancellor.

-RUS – Belittling the World War II heroes' feats and desecrating monuments erected in their memory leads to discord and mistrust between countries and peoples, Russian President Vladimir Putin has said on Victory Day.
+RUS – Belittling the World War II heroes' feats and desecrating monuments erected in their memory leads to discord and mistrust between countries and peoples, Russian president Vladimir Putin has said on Victory Day.
 "Those who try to belittle that priceless experience and desecrate monuments to war heroes today insult their own nations as well and sow discord and new mistrust between countries and peoples", Putin said at a parade on Red Square marking the 62nd anniversary of the Soviet Union's victory over Nazi Germany in 1945.

 RUS – The Federation Council, on April 27, approved a statement concerning the monument, which urges the Russian authorities to take the "toughest possible measures" against Estonia:

-The dismantling of the monument on the eve of Victory Day on May 9 is "just one aspect of the policy, disastrous for Estonians, being conducted by provincial zealots of Nazism,"… "These admirers of Nazism forget that politicians come and go, while the peoples in neighboring countries are neighbors for eternity.
+The dismantling of the monument on the eve of Victory Day on May 9 is "just one aspect of the policy, disastrous for Estonians, being conducted by provincial zealots of Nazism,"...
+"These admirers of Nazism forget that politicians come and go, while the peoples in neighboring countries are neighbors for eternity.
 The dismantling of the monument and the mockery of the remains of the fallen soldiers is just more evidence of the vengeful policy toward Russians living in Estonia and toward Russia".